fheizmann/GitTut/README.md

 # GitTut
-this is some minor change to be merged
+this needs to be merged to the master branch